feliixx/mongoplayground/web/DOCS.md

 This playground is heavily inspired from [The Go Playground](https://play.golang.org)

-The documentation is styled using [github-markdown-css](https://github.com/sindresorhus/github-markdown-css)
+Editors are created with [ace](https://ace.c9.io/), and the documentation is styled using [github-markdown-css](https://github.com/sindresorhus/github-markdown-css)